HenriqueSFernandes/Lets-Cook/README.md

 * #### User

-A user is basically a student who's either buying or selling food.
+A user is a student who's either buying or selling food.
 Each user has a profile with attributes like their name, ID, if they're active or not, and where they are on campus.
 Plus, they can share a bit about themselves, their food tastes, and what they're selling or looking to buy.

 * #### Seller